Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe: Momentum- and energy-integration ranges for the data

 \section{Momentum- and energy-integration ranges for the data}

-In the colormaps Fig. 2(a)(b), S2 and S3, the integration and plotting directions are mutually perpendicular.
+In Figures 2, S2, and S3, the momentum integration directions and the plotting direction (if applicable) are mutually perpendicular.
 The integration ranges were chosen to ensure that the integrated volume in reciprocal space (in units of Å$^{-1}$) is consistent across different directions throughout each figure.
 Integration ranges for other figures are provided in Table \ref{range2}.
 For datasets where altermagnetic splitting is expected, such small integration ranges may be necessary to resolve the splitting clearly.